OneAutumLeaf/Exploding_Kitten/README.md

 ## Assumptions

-- The game currently doesn't have an any User authentication.
-You can play as any player you want.
 - On startup the game assign you a Random username, if you don't change/confirm this username your score won't be saved.
 - If you choose a username that doesn't already exists, a new user will created.
 - The games polls the database every 8 seconds to provide real time update in the leaderboard table.